 TYPES OF SESAME SEED PRODUCTS

-Generally, there are three types of sesame seed products-toasted, grounded, and pasted.
+Generally, there are three types of sesame seed products, grounded, and pasted.

 Carefully selected sesame seeds are cleaned and go processed to be toasted, dried, and pasted.